 Each team should try and recruit at least three (3) volunteer referees to keep the referee pool growing, ensure there are enough referees to work the games all season long, and share the workload.
-Each team in 9U-14U divisions need to acquire 15 volunteer “points” in order to advance in the Regional Playoffs.
+Each team in 10U-14U divisions need to earn 15 volunteer “points” in order to advance in the Regional Playoffs.
 (See “Referee Volunteer Points Program” on the website.)
 The more referees a team can recruit, the easier it is to earn the required referee points for the 10U-14U divisions.

 5U-7U Age Divisions: Learning how to “Referee” the youngest divisions (5U-7U) only takes one morning of “instruction” on Opening Day Referee Orientation.
 At these levels it basically boils down to blowing the whistle to start and stop the game, mixed in with little friendly reminders on how to keep the game safe for the kids, and also how to get the play going again when the ball goes out of play (out of bounds).
 We are striving for one adult volunteer per family to participate in officiating–so please plan on coming out for the Opening Day Referee Orientation, on September xxth, 7:30-8:30AM.
 Stay tuned for e-mails and announcements for more information.
 You will receive a quick lesson on how to manage the younger games (plus a fashionable new yellow referee t-shirt, hat and whistle).
 It’s so easy and fun, plus you get to be out there on the field with the Kids!

-8U and Older Divisions: Learning to referee the older divisions (8U and above) takes a little more time including either a 1-day course OR an on-line component plus a short in-class course.
+8U and Older Divisions: Learning to referee the older divisions (8U and above) takes a little more time including either a 1-day “Regional Referee course” OR an on-line component plus a short in-class “Regional Referee OnLine Companion course.”
 Please go to the list of upcoming courses listed on the “Upcoming Referee Training Course Schedule” link.